 Authors who developed bibliography papers may contact the IEEE Technical Committees for their interest in placing the papers on their web sites.

 Paper Submission Procedures

-An author submits a manuscript by uploading a word processing file (.doc, .rtf, or .ps) of the paper directly onto ScholarOne Manuscripts, a site on the World Wide Web where the paper can be accessed by the Journal Editor-in-Chief, Editors, and Reviewers.
-It will be converted to a PDF file by the system.
+An author submits a manuscript by uploading a PDF file of the paper directly onto ScholarOne Manuscripts, a site on the World Wide Web where the paper can be accessed by the Journal Editor-in-Chief, Editors, and Reviewers.
 (It is recommended that the PDF file be under 1 MB.
 Papers exceeding this file size may require a longer review time.)
 Upon acceptance of a paper for publication, the author will be required to upload final files to ScholarOne Manuscripts.
-In addition, the author will be required to submit a completed IEEE Copyright Form electronically via ScholarOne Manuscripts if it was not completed during the initial submission of the paper.
+In addition, the author will be required to submit a completed IEEE Copyright Form electronically via ScholarOne Manuscripts.
 Any paper received for initial submission at the Executive Office will be returned so that the author can upload it.